-- (1) The Common Fisheries Policy (CFP) sets out general rules on the conservation, management and responsible exploitation, and processing and marketing of living aquatic resources. - (2) Specific objectives and rules are set out in particular in Council Regulation (EC)

-No 2371/2002 of 20 December 2002 on the conservation and sustainable exploitation of fisheries resources under the Common Fisheries Policy 1. - (3) Responsibility for ensuring that activities carried out within the scope of the CFP comply with those rules lies primarily with Member States. - (4) Member States should have the requisite human and financial resources to discharge their responsibility for controlling fishing activities and enforcing the CFP rules. - (5) Regulation (EC) No 2371/2002 stressed the need to further improve control of fishing activities in order to fight by any means against illegal and undeclared fishing within and outside Community waters.
-It identified remote control technologies as a tool to better achieve the control objectives under CFP and extended the obligation for remote monitoring by means of vessel monitoring systems to vessels more than 15 metres overall. - (6) With effect from the date of accession the CFP rules will apply to new Member States which should be able to comply with all the requirements laid down by Community law, in particular in the control field.
-Those new Member States should be given the means to enable them to carry out their obligations.
+- (1) The common fisheries policy (CFP) sets out general rules on the conservation, management and responsible exploitation, and processing and marketing of living aquatic resources. - (2) Specific objectives and rules are set out in particular in Council Regulation (EC) No 2371/2002 of 20 December 2002 on the conservation and sustainable exploitation of fisheries resources under the common fisheries policy (2). - (3) Responsibility for ensuring that activities carried out within the scope of the CFP comply with those rules lies primarily with Member States. - (4) Member States should have the requisite human and financial resources to discharge their responsibility for controlling fishing activities and enforcing the CFP rules. - (5) Regulation (EC) No 2371/2002 stressed the need to further improve control of fishing activities in order to fight by any means against illegal and undeclared fishing within and outside Community waters.
+It identified remote control technologies as a tool to better achieve the control objectives under CFP and extended the obligation for remote monitoring by means of vessel monitoring systems to vessels more than 15 metres overall.

-- (7) The Community has been granting financial assistance to Member States since 1990 to make controls more efficient and effective and in particular to introduce and extend remote-control technology and information technology networks, to improve staff skills and to equip competent authorities with patrol vessels and surveillance aircraft. - (8) The current financial scheme under Council Decision 2001/431/EC of 28 May 2001 on a financial contribution by the Community to certain expenditure incurred by the Member States in implementing the control, inspection and surveillance systems applicable to the common fisheries policy 1 expired at the end of 2003.
+- (6) With effect from the date of accession the CFP rules will apply to new Member States which should be able to comply with all the requirements laid down by Community law, in particular in the control field.
+Those new Member States should be given the means to enable them to carry out their obligations. - (7) The Community has been granting financial assistance to Member States since 1990 to make controls more efficient and effective and in particular to introduce and extend remote-control technology and information technology networks, to improve staff skills and to equip competent authorities with patrol vessels and surveillance aircraft. - (8) The current financial scheme pursuant to Council Decision 2001/431/EC of 28 May 2001 on a financial contribution by the Community to certain expenditure incurred by the Member States in implementing the control, inspection and surveillance systems applicable to the common fisheries policy (3) expired at the end of 2003.
 There is evidence, however, that the resources of Member States are still inadequate. - (9) It is of paramount importance to ensure that CFP rules are effectively enforced throughout the Community.
 It appears that some of those involved in the administrative or penal procedures are not always fully aware of the need to impose sanctions, which are dissuasive in order to avoid overexploitation of fishing stocks.
-It is therefore appropriate to promote actions to focus attention on this issue. - (10) Regulation (EC) No 2371/2002 underlined the need to enhance cooperation and coordination among Member States and with the Commission in order to strengthen control and discourage behaviour contrary to CFP rules.
-A structure designed to organise cooperation and coordination of control activities and of means dedicated to control purposes is expected to be operational in 2006.
+It is therefore appropriate to promote actions to focus attention on this issue.